abonander/rust-what-now/README.md

 #####[Web Development](contrib-community.md#web-development)

-Aside from the previously mentioned Servo project, there are many projects in the Rust ecosystem revolving around web development, usually focused on the server side.
+Aside from the previously mentioned [Servo][servo] project, there are many projects in the Rust ecosystem revolving around web development, usually focused on the server side.
 These include low-level HTTP libraries, web servers, web application frameworks, database bindings, etc. There are also a few projects focused more on the client side, like HTTP clients and REST bindings to popular web services.

 ####[Community Involvement](community-other.md)